Home >> Perils >> Earthquakes

 - Strap water heaters, appliances and TVs to wall studs.

-- Secure pictures, mirrors and ornaments to the wall with appropriate fasteners.
+- Secure artwork, pictures, mirrors and ornaments to the wall with appropriate fasteners.

-- Know where and how to shut off electricity, gas, and water services.
+- Know where and how to shut off electricity, gas, and water services to help prevent post-earthquake fires.

 - Assemble disaster survival kits to last at least 72 hours for each person in the house.